 The Nespresso U D50 is a single-serve brewer that is compatible with old-style Nespresso capsules (i.e. not the dome-shaped VituoLine range).
-The U D50 works with three serving sizes, ristretto, espresso and lungo.
+The U D50 works with three serving sizes, ristretto, espresso, and lungo.
 It features reprogrammable water volume and comes equipped with a memory function, which allows the user to save their preferred settings.
-The removable water tank has 28oz capacity and the brewer can hold up to 13 used capsules.
+The removable water tank has a 28oz capacity and the brewer can hold up to 13 used capsules.

-Additional features include automatic shut-off and a fast heat up time.
+Additional features include automatic shut-off and a fast heat-up time.
 The 19-bar pressure ensures optimal extraction and users can choose from compatible Nespresso capsules, which are purchased separately.
 Overall, the Nespresso U D50 is a well-made brewer that is neither the most attractive nor the cheapest in the range.
 However, it gets the job done as easily and conveniently as you would expect from one of the leading manufacturers of this type of brewer.
-Note that as the U D50 is one of Nespresso’s older coffee machines models it may not be readily available in the US.
+Note that as the U D50 is one of Nespresso’s older coffee machine models it may not be readily available in the US.

-Some Features of the Nespresso U D50
+Some features of the Nespresso U D50

 Features on the Nespresso U D50 include: